Rowanfield: Political

 Rowanfield falls within the Cheltenham parliamentary constituency and the local council ward of Rowanfield and St Marks.
 Prior to Brexit in 2020, it was in the South West England European Parliament constituency.

 Other information

 Around half of the houses in Rowanfield are owner-occupied as of 2006; the remainder are owned by the local authority, Cheltenham Borough Council.
-Council-owned no-fines houses benefitted from the installation of clearly visible external insulation panelling and improved ventilation to address perceived disadvantages with the no-fines construction.
+Council-owned no-fines houses benefitted from the installation of clearly visible external insulation panelling and improved ventilation to address perceived disadvantages of the no-fines construction.